Eshaan-Lumba/flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.

 I faced no major challenges while building this app.
+I faced some issues when setting the autolayout, but it required a bit of tinkering with the "greater than or equal to" inequality and the fixed width for it to work.